siggame/blog/_posts/2014-08-09-Informational-Meeting.md

 **TL;DR** - SIG-Game's purpose is to host a 24-hour programming competition called MegaMinerAI.
 There are several teams that work on code to make that happen.
 There are many different opportunities to learn and contribute.
-Most importantly, we have meetings from 12:00 - 1:00 PM on Mondays in CS 207. <!-- TODO make sure that it's still CS 207 -->
+Most importantly, we have meetings from 12:00 - 1:00 PM on Mondays in CS 207.

 ### Mark your calendars!